katieoconn/pregnancy-ibd/pages/pregnancy_colectomy.md

 **Colectomy**

-A colectomy does not generally affect one's ability to carry pregnancy to term.
+Having this surgery prior to pregnancy does not affect one’s ability to carry a pregnancy to term.